North Kingstown High School: Notable alumni

+Controversies

+Aaron Thomas, a former teacher, and basketball coach, was accused of "engaging in 'sexual contact' with two victims" and currently faces charges of second-degree child molestation and second-degree sexual assault.
+He is accused of performing "naked fat testing" on various students over the course of his two decades as a basketball coach, and is currently awaiting trial.

 Achievements

 In 2013, U.S. News & World Report rated North Kingstown High School as the third best high school in the state of Rhode Island, awarding it a Silver Medal on a national scale.
 The school is accredited by the State of Rhode Island and the New England Association of Schools and Colleges.